 The Open Fields Doctrine originated from the prohibition-era Supreme Court decision Hester v.
 United States, where the court held that “the special protection accorded by the Fourth Amendment to the people in their ‘persons, houses, papers, and effects,’ is not extended to the open fields.”
 More than a half a century later, in 1984, the Supreme Court re-examined the doctrine in Oliver v.
 United States, and held that warrantless searches conducted by officers on private property were permissible, even when the property is posted with “No Trespassing” signs.
 The doctrine “permits police officers to enter and search a field without any warrants.”

 State wildlife management agencies grant conservation officers, often dubbed “game wardens,” the same powers as police officers and other law enforcement entities.
 Therefore, the same Fourth Amendment protections that apply to searches conducted by police officers also apply to searches conducted by game wardens.
 Given the 4th Amendment exception of the Open Fields Doctrine, the ability to conduct warrantless searches of privately owned property is concerning to some hunters and anglers.
-Nevertheless, because fish and wildlife are public trust resources, the Open Fields Doctrine is a balance between private property rights and the 4th Amendment and the public trust responsibilities that state and federal fish and wildlife management agencies have to conserve steward the resources and enforce fish and game laws.
+Nevertheless, because fish and wildlife are public trust resources, the Open Fields Doctrine is a balance between private property rights and the 4th Amendment and the public trust responsibilities that state and federal fish and wildlife management agencies have to conserve the resources and enforce fish and game laws.

 While state law may grant game wardens the same powers as state peace officers, including the power to search upon reasonable suspicion and probable cause, some sportsmen find that the Open Fields Doctrine normalizes trespassing by government officials.
-While some hunters feel that their homes extend beyond the four walls of their houses to the land on which they harvest their food, and find their solace, others understand the importance of the Open Field Doctrine for enforcing fish and game laws.
+While some hunters feel that their homes extend beyond the four walls of their houses to the land on which they harvest their food and find their solace, others understand the importance of the Open Field Doctrine for enforcing fish and game laws.
 Fish and wildlife do not recognize property lines, and game wardens also often need to act quickly to catch lawbreakers.

 While the Fourth Amendment provides citizens a baseline level of protection against warrantless searches, individual states may interpret their own state constitutions or implement statutes to provide for heightened protections.
-This means that the supreme court in a particular state may reject the Open Fields Doctrine on the grounds that its state constitution offers its citizens more protections than the U.S. Constitution does, which was the case in Montana, New York, Oregon, Vermont, and Washington.
-Similarly, a state legislature could pass a law that restricts game wardens’ ability to enter private lands, as South Dakota did in 2021.
+This means that the supreme court in a particular state may reject the Open Fields Doctrine on the grounds that its state constitution offers its citizens more protections than the U.S. Constitution does, which was the case in Mississippi, Montana, New York, Oregon, Vermont, Tennessee and Washington.15 Similarly, a state legislature could pass a law that restricts game wardens’ ability to enter private lands, as South Dakota did in 2021.